> We need a humanitarian response

 As the wealthiest country in our region, we should urgently invest $70 million into places where refugee adults and children are currently waiting in unliveable and poverty stricken conditions — not after, but before anyone gets on a boat in desperation.

-Providing safety in the form of assessment centres, run by the UNHCR, international welfare organisations and local services, would give refugees hope and a reason to stay on shore.
+Providing safety in the form of assessment centres, run by the UNHCR, international welfare organisations and local services, will give refugees hope and a reason to stay on shore.

 > Children deserve protection